echoprotocol/echowiki/advanced/x86-64-virtual-machine/c++-smart-contracts.md

 Smart contract should have entry point `void __apply()`.
 There is no other requirement for the rest of the code of the smart contract, though the approach for writing smart contract used in the examples is encouraged.
 There are several limitations to the C++ language in order to get small and portable bytecode

+* floating point tyypes and operations
-* dynamic linked libraries and runtime loading of the dynamic library is
+* dynamic linked libraries and runtime loading of the dynamic library is not supported

-  not supported

-* C++ and C standard libraries are not supported fully on all the C++

-  toolchains, only classes/functions defined as header only can be

-  included.
-As a consequence of that the following language features are
+* C++ and C standard libraries are not supported fully on all the C++ toolchains, only classes/functions defined as header only can be included.
+As a consequence of that the following language features are not supported

-  not supported

 * RTTI
   * exceptions
-  * constructors of global variables are not called on the program
+  * constructors of global variables are not called on the program startup

-    startup

 Several standard classes and functions are provided as a part of development environment: